 Mail Transfer Agent (MTA)

-The server runs a program called a Mail Transfer Agent (MTA).
-The MTA checks the domain of the recipient’s email address, and if it changes from the sender’s, it queries the Domain Name System (DNS) to find the recipient’s IP address.
+SMTP acts as a Mail Transfer Agent MTA that is the database track of the server that checks the domain of the recipient’s email address.
+If it differs from the sender’s domain, it inquiries the Domain Name System (DNS) to find the recipient’s IP address.
 It is like a post office looking up a mail recipient’s zip code.

 Connection closed